shouldsee/python-singular-pipe/docs/examples/workflow-filesync.rst

 .. to be updated.

 ..
 To write such codes, file states must be explicitly monitored and remembered.
 ..
-In :mod:`singular_pipe` this is achieved through a set of custom eval-like function
+In :mod:`spiper` this is achieved through a set of custom eval-like function
 .. called :obj:`Runner` and functions with a specialised signature called :obj:`Node`
 .. or :obj:`Flow`. :obj:`Runner` would
 .. extract file dependency graph from the function signatures and use this information